janwuesten/firebase-typescript/README.md

 await account.delete()
 ```

-> For more information on how to use the Firebase helper visit the [GitHub Wiki page here](https://github.com/janwuesten/firebase-typescript/wiki).
+For more information on how to use firebase-typescript with all its features visit the [documentation on GitHub Wiki here](https://github.com/janwuesten/firebase-typescript/wiki).